Toninho Quintino

-Antônio "Toninho" Fernandes Quintino (born February 27, 1952 in Florianópolis, Brazil) is a former Brazilian footballer who played for clubs in Brazil and Chile.
+Antônio "Toninho" Fernandes Quintino (born 27 February 1952) is a Brazilian former professional footballer who played as a forward for clubs in Brazil and Chile.

 Career

 Born in Florianópolis, Toninho Quintino began playing football with local side Avaí Futebol Clube.
 He won the Santa Caterina state championship twice with Avaí, but gained fame with Sociedade Esportiva Palmeiras where he won the 1976 Campeonato Paulista.